Sales Commission Terms

 An incremental incentive/commission whereby a salesperson is rewarded with a higher payout relative to what could have been earned.
 Accelerators are used to motivate salespeople to perform better than normal expectations and are introduced once a salesperson has attained their quotas.
 Also known as a kicker, or a ramped rate.

 Example: Rachel could have a 5% commission rate for the first $100,000 dollars of revenue her company produces.
 If the revenue goes anything over that amount it would result in a 8% commission rate motivating her to continue her amazing performance.

 Accumulation of real payouts and projection of payouts based on the most recent performance or based on other pre-defined projection methodology

-Want a printable version?
+Get a printable version

 A metric that measures performance against a pre-defined sales target or a quota.
 The other commonly used term for this is “attainment”.
 This is one of the most commonly used performance measures and is calculated by dividing actual sales outcome or volume by the expected target sales.
 This value is expressed in terms of percentage.

 An accounting standard that ensures international alignment on how companies recognize revenue from contracts with customers.
 Hence it is also known as the revenue recognition standard.
 It establishes that whenever a company satisfies its performance obligation by fulfilling the promised good or service to a customer, revenue should be recognized.